Fatal officer-involved shooting near Fults - Republic-Times | News

 At the request of Monroe County Sheriff Neal Rohlfing, the Illinois State Police was called in to conduct a thorough and independent investigation.

 “Unfortunately, the investigation is still ongoing and we have nothing further at this time,” ISP Master Sgt.
-Calvin Dye Jr. said when contacted late Friday morning by the Republic-Times.
+Calvin Dye Jr. said when contacted by the Republic-Times.

 This is the first officer-involved shooting in Monroe County since the July 2017 death of Edwin “Beanie” Esker in Maeystown following a domestic incident.